 Cruises to Europe, Alaska and Northeastern U.S which include Bermuda, Canada and New England have the same seasons.
 In March and April each year many vessels that winter in the Caribbean are moved trans-canal to Seattle and Vancouver for the summer Alaska season, which runs from May through the beginning of October.
 Other vessels sail trans-Atlantic to European ports for the same period or to the Northeast for Canada/New England and Bermuda cruises.
 Cruises in the Caribbean are year round.
 South America cruises operate during winter in the US, which is summer in South America.

-A valid passport is required for travel.
-For your protection, we recommend that your passport expiration date be valid for six (6) months from the sailing termination date.
+Valid Passports are not required for most cruises departing from the contiguous U.S., Alaska and Hawaii, but are recommended.
+We recommend that your passport expiration date be valid for six (6) months from the sailing termination date.

 US Citizens on closed-loop cruises (cruises that begin and end in the same U.S. port) and travel to destinations in Mexico, Canada, the Caribbean, the Bahamas, and Bermuda are able to re-enter the United States with proof of citizenship other than a passport or passport card.
 Acceptable proof of citizenship includes an original or certified copy of a government issued birth certificate (raised seal and signature) and a laminated government issued picture ID (typically, driver’s license), Consular Report of Born Abroad Certificate, or a Certificate of Naturalization.
 NOTE: Baptismal records and certificates issued by a hospital are not acceptable.
 In the event of an emergency where air transportation is necessary, a passport will be required.